 Level Premium Payments For Whole Life

-Making additional payments may even enable the owner to stop making premium payments into the policy altogether at some point, and the policy will continue to remain in force.
+Making additional payments may even enable the owner to stop making premium payments into the policy altogether at some point, and the policy will continue to remain in-force.
 Some policies can even be designed to be “paid up” after a set period of years, ie 5, 10, or 20 years.
-This will ensure an owner can stop making payments after the paid up period ends, and the policy will remain in force, and continue to accumulate additional cash value, until the insured dies.
+This will ensure an owner can stop making payments after the paid-up period ends, and the policy will remain in force, and continue to accumulate additional cash value, until the insured dies.

 Because premium payments are always level, it means that premium payments can be relatively inexpensive late in an insured’s life.
 This makes whole life insurance attractive for people who want to provide life insurance benefits to their beneficiaries no matter what age they may pass away.
-While term life insurance will not pay a benefit if the insured outlives the guaranteed period, with a whole life insurance policy an insured can not outlive the payout period of a policy.
+While term life insurance will not pay a benefit if the insured outlives the guaranteed period, with a whole life insurance policy an insured can not outlive the policy.

 Whole Life Builds Cash Value